ctvle/skills-test-with-actions/resume.md

 ### Education

-_Developed and maintained various conference talks, online training, and in-person trainings covering various topics including Git, GitHub, and Open Source._
+_Developed and maintained various conference talks online training and in-person trainings covering various topics including Git, GitHub, and Open Source_

 ### Leadership

-_Managed multiple asynchronous teams in the development, maintenance, and release of various web applications and websites._
+_Managed multiple asynchronous teams in the development maintenance and release of various web applications and websites_